What Place-Based Means to Us

 - creating bicultural schools so First Nations children have access to high-quality full-time education;

-- redesigning maternal health services, improving infant mortality rates;
+- redesigning maternal health services, reducing infant mortality rates, and increasing birth weights;

 - supporting families to reduce violence and keep kids out of prison;